Homeowner: Fair Lawn String Wasn’t A Noose

 "It was a very thin gauge of twine, about 2mm thick," she said.
 "Not industrial looking.
 More like packing style polypropylene."

 Some pointed out that the loop appears to be no more than a twist in the string, which is secured and not draped.
-It also doesn't have the "hangman's knot" that creates the noose effect.
+It also doesn't have the "hangman's knot" that creates the noose effect -- but, rather, a slip knot often used by contractors and utility workers.

 Others have cited the case of what originally was believed to be a noose found in the garage of black race-car driver Bubba Wallace but was actually a pull rope that was in place before the stall was assigned to him.